 Goodland Pour House in Madison is a community-oriented neighborhood gastropub in a casual family-friendly environment.
 It offers affordable chef-inspired American comfort food complemented with 20 rotating taps of local and regional craft beer, an assortment of wines, and also domestic beer in bottles and cans.
-Lunch and dinner are offered seven days a week as well as brunch on Saturday and Sunday.
+Lunch and dinner are offered and you can keep up with their hours and specials here.

 A brand new burger joint for the Rocket City, Bad Daddy’s serves quintessential American fare.
 The most popular item on the menu, according to the brand’s Director of Marketing, is the “Build-Your-Own” Burger Option where patrons choose a green, four toppings, types of cheese, dressings, and more.
 They also have more eclectic options like a Maui Tuna Burger!
 We suggest the Bacon Cheeseburger on Steroids with a Cookies and Cream Milkshake on the side.
 Mmmmm….bacon.